Showing posts with label friendship. Show all posts

 The story...

 I greatly appreciate every opportunity to meet with a friend where we leave our guns and armor at the front door.
-No agenda, just hanging out together, sharing what's going on within our inner man.
-It seems that it takes years to develop that type of vulnerable and trusting relationship that I'm describing.
+No agenda, just hanging out together, sharing what's going on within life's journey and our inner man too.
+It seems that it takes years to develop that type of vulnerable and trusting relationship.
 I've a few relationships like that and I greatly value each of them.

-Sometimes a friend's struggling with their current condition, suffering, coping, dealing with those people, or their disappointment with themselves.
-They seem to breathe a deep "cleansing breath" when they hear a message like: "Hey, come on, be a best friend to you, treat yourself nice. give yourself some grace man.
+Sometimes a friend's struggling with their current condition, suffering, coping, dealing with those people, or disappointed with themselves.
+They seem to breathe a deep "cleansing breath" when they hear a message like: "Hey, come on, be a best friend to you, treat yourself nice; give yourself some grace man.
 You know how long it takes for us to grow - be patient with you already."

 My turtle friend, from long ago, took it slow - a patient sort.

 The only church in town would be characterized as kind.
-Kindness and love worked out amongst real relationships through the power of God.
+Kindness and love worked out amongst real relationships within the indwelling presence of God.
 Whoa, who wouldn't want to be part of a group like that?

 Just for today...